rovaughn/platform-docs/platform/manual/project/directory-structure/microservices/k8s.yaml.rst

 A microservice on Hasura is defined as a `Kubernetes Deployment <https://kubernetes.io/docs/concepts/workloads/controllers/deployment/>`_ and a corresponding `Kubernetes Service <https://kubernetes.io/docs/concepts/services-networking/service/>`_.
 Both of these objects are saved in a single file, ``k8s.yaml`` as a Kubernetes List object.

-Whenever you ``git push`` or use :ref:`hasura ms apply <hasura_microservice_apply>`, this file is read and the objects are created on the cluster.
+Whenever you ``git push`` or use :ref:`hasura ms apply <hasura_platform:microservice_apply>`, this file is read and the objects are created on the cluster.
 You can edit this file to add secrets and other environment variables for the microservice.

 Docker Image
 ------------